Belize Barrier Reef Reserve System

 (vii)

-The site was considered one of the most pristine reef ecosystems in the Western Hemisphere (IUCN Evaluation Report, 1996).
+The site was considered one of the most pristine reef ecosystems in the Western Hemisphere (IUCN, 1996).
 As the longest barrier reef in the Northern and Western Hemispheres and distinctive on account of its size, array of reef types and the luxuriance of corals, it provides a classic example of the evolutionary history of reefs and reef systems.
 The rise and fall of sea level over the millennia, coupled with natural karst topography and clear waters, results in a diverse submarine seascape of patch reefs, fringing reefs, faros, pinnacle reefs, barrier reefs as well as off-shelf atolls, rare deep water coral reefs and other unique geological features such as the Blue Hole and Rocky Point where the barrier reef touches the shore.
-The spectacular picturesque natural setting of brilliant white sandy cayes and verdant green mangrove cayes is in dramatic contrast to the surrounding azure waters (World Heritage Committee, 2014).
+The spectacular picturesque natural setting of brilliant white sandy cayes (aka islands) and verdant green mangrove cayes is in dramatic contrast to the surrounding azure waters (World Heritage Committee, 2014).

 Diverse marine and littoral habitats